Boy Scout and Girl Scout Badge work

 Safety Camp

-The Sharonville Fire Department in conjunction with the Police Department participates in Safety Camp each June.
-Safety camp is a one week program during the Recreation Department’s annual summer camp schedule.
-During this week the campers attend talks on safety topics including fire safety, bicycle safety and helmets, internet safety, first aid and animal safety among many others.
-The campers also get to interact with members of the local bomb squads and S.W.A.T. units.
-They also get to see helicopters from law enforcement and local hospitals up close.
-Nature talks and walks at Sharon Woods and visits from the SPCA are always popular days.
-The tour and water day at the firehouse is always the highlight of the week.
-The kids are treated to pizza and drinks courtesy of the fire department and a number of fun obstacle courses and competitions which ends with everyone being completely drenched.
+The Sharonville Fire Department, in conjunction with the Police Department, participates in Safety Camp each June.
+Safety Camp is a one-week program during the Recreation Department’s annual summer camp schedule.
+During this week, the campers attend talks on safety topics, including fire safety, bicycle safety, internet safety, first aid, and animal safety, among many others.
+The campers also interact with members of the local bomb squads and S.W.A.T. units.
+They get to see helicopters from law enforcement and local hospitals up close.
+Nature talks, walks at Sharon Woods, and visits from the SPCA are always popular days.
+The firehouse tour is always the highlight of the week.
+A full day of obstacle courses, competitions, pizza, and sunshine!